rudresh051/Software-Testing-Resources/Selenium/Interview/Questions.md

 In summary, the Selenium architecture comprises several interconnected components that work together to automate web browsers for testing purposes.
 Selenium WebDriver serves as the core automation engine, while Selenium Grid enables parallel testing across multiple environments.
 Additionally, Selenium IDE and client libraries provide tools and interfaces for creating, executing, and managing automated tests.

-5. What is Client Server Architecture?
+5. What is Client Server Architecture?{#client-server-architecture}
 # Client-Server Architecture

 Client-server architecture is a computing model in which client devices communicate with a central server to request services or resources.
 It is a common architecture used in networked systems, where clients and servers interact to accomplish tasks and share data.